rarc41/web_scraper_pro/README.md

 # web_scraper_pro
+this is a script tha extract all the news of newspapers pages (eluniversal.mx and elpais.com) and storega the all the information in a database with SQL.

 This is my first project of webscraping,  implementing automation scripts for  ETL pipeline (Extract, Transform, Load), and using the Page Object Pattern through config.yaml file, in order to get a scraper capable work it on any newspaper page, with few code edits.
 The whole project was built with python 3.8 and for now,is able to run in a linux terminal, for Windows, you can use  [Cmder](https://cmder.net/) to emulate a bash console

 ## Content
 This project has one branch at the moment, this contains the file 'requirements.txt' which contains all the package/librarys used, (i suggest use anconda or miniconda enviroment for execute this script), and main folder 'web_scraper' with the followoing estructure